If you want to learn about commercial real estate, you’ve come to the right place.

 - UNC Chapel Hill Real Estate MBA

 Besides pursuing formal higher education, there are many other ways to gain the skill set required for a successful career in commercial real estate.
 Many organizations provide in-person and online courses that teach commercial real estate finance, market analysis valuation, and more.
 Here are a few organizations that offer these courses:

 Because commercial real estate has traditionally been learned in a less formal way, this is still very much a viable path to getting started in commercial real estate.
-With the proliferation of online courses available from top universities, as well as organizations that offer specialized courses in commercial real estate, this is a popular way to not only learn commercial real estate, but also to keep skills sharp for existing professionals.
+There has been an increase in online courses available from top universities, as well as organizations that offer specialized courses in commercial real estate.
+This is now a popular way to not only learn commercial real estate, but also to keep skills sharp for existing professionals.

 Finally, it should be noted that commercial real estate is interdisciplinary and therefore difficult to master.
 Real estate involves economics, finance, valuation, construction, design, architecture, environmental issues, political and legal issues, and more.
 This is why learning commercial real estate is a lifelong process, and also why many people find commercial real estate so interesting and fun.